 Instructions

-- Heat a large pot or Dutch oven to medium heat.
-Add the bacon and cook for 3 minutes to render the fat.
+- Heat the oil in a large pot or Dutch oven to medium heat.
+(If using bacon, cook it down for 3 minutes to render the fat).

-- Add the bell peppers, celery, garlic, tomatoes, beef broth (or water), and bay leaves.
-Bring to a boil, then reduce heat and cover.
+- Return the pot to medium heat and add the reserved beef, bell peppers, garlic, tomatoes, beef broth (or water), and bay leaves (and caraway seeds, if using).
+Bring to a boil, then reduce heat.
 Simmer for 1.5 hours.
+The liquid should reduce a bit.

 - Add the potatoes and carrots.
+Add more water or beef stock for a soupier goulash (1-2 cups, as desired).
 Cover and simmer another 30 minutes, or until the vegetables are tender and the meat is done to your liking.

 Mike Hultquist says